 Eat and meet

-Bread of Life, on Tran Phu near the intersection with Le Hong Phong, employs deaf workers and proceeds help support projects for the deaf.
-It has an excellent cafe atmosphere, offering fresh-baked bread and cake, fried chicken, and divine sandwiches -- try the tuna melt or the pastrami and cheese.
+Bread of Life is a Da Nang institution among expats and has been running since 2005, though they moved from their old Tran Phu location to Duong Da (just off the roundabout) in 2011.
+Bread of Life employs deaf workers and proceeds help support projects for the deaf.
+It has an excellent cafe atmosphere and offers a fabulous menu of pizza, pasta, burgers and comfort foods -- we enjoyed the cheese quesadilla with black beans so much we went back for breakfast the next day.
+The tender Vietnamese beef stew is great too, while they bake their own bread and cakes and run a local delivery service.
 If you happen to know any American Sign Language, the Vietnamese version is similar (both derive from French sign) and you might actually be able to communicate here better than trying to speak Vietnamese.
-At least one hearing staffmember is always on duty to translate orders for customers.
-They no longer offer WiFi or Wednesday night movies, and the big breakfasts have moved to their other store, Pizza Plus, around the corner.
+At least one hearing staff member is always on duty to translate orders for customers.

 Pizza and Italian